For Future Generations: A plastic pollution study of Lake Erie (2020)

 By performing clean-ups and forming new material from trash, For Future Generations surfaces the ambivalent and subjective nature of contemporary narratives around environmentalism and the phenomena of non-native or synthetic objects in local waterways.

 For Future Generations was funded by The Global Warming Grant awarded by the Arts Services Initiative of Western New York.
-It was created in collaboration with the Alliance for the Great Lakes, detailed documentation of each clean-up was archived for future data and policy.
+It was created in collaboration with the Alliance for the Great Lakes, and detailed documentation of each clean-up was archived for future data and policy.
 In 2019 Oltmer founded #plasticfreebuffalo, a community beach clean-up focused on plastic pollution education, art as activism, and lifestyle changes for the health of our planet.

 For future Generations was exhibited at the CEPA gallery from January 17 - Feb 15, 2020.